Geonovum/ISO-2-DCAT/geodcat_ap_3_xslt/test_input/readme.md

 </gmd:MD_Identifier>
 ```

-Note: this those not satisfy the requirements completely because the xlink:href is not resolvable...
+Note: this does not satisfy the requirements completely because the xlink:href is not resolvable...

 ---